Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Proofs

 Let $R_\text{hole}$ be the radius of $B_R^{\text{hole}}(s)$.
 We further show the relationship between $R_\text{hole}$ and the reasoning state density $\rho$. \begin{lemma} (Maximal void radius and reasoning state density.)
 In a $D$-dimensional semantic space, the radius of the maximal void $R_\text{hole}$ and the density of reasoning state points $\rho(K)$ have the following relationship:

 \end{lemma} \begin{proof} The proof relies on the connection between the average nearest-neighbor distance and the scale of the largest voids in a spatial point process.

-As established in Theorem~\ref{thm:continuum-convergence-of-reasoning-level-state-space}, which builds upon the theory of spatial point processes (Lemma~\ref{lm:nearest-neighbor-distance-and-density}), the expected distance between adjacent reasoning states in a $D$-dimensional semantic space is inversely related to the state density $\rho(K)$:
+As established in Lemma~\ref{lm:continuum-convergence-of-reasoning-level-state-space}, which builds upon the theory of spatial point processes (Lemma~\ref{lm:nearest-neighbor-distance-and-density}), the expected distance between adjacent reasoning states in a $D$-dimensional semantic space is inversely related to the state density $\rho(K)$:

 The radius of the maximal void, $R_{\text{hole}}$, represents the largest possible distance from a point within that void to the nearest available reasoning state.
 It can thus be understood as a measure of the worst-case nearest-neighbor distance in a local region.